A few photos of the precious life I am grateful to have lived.

 Please allow me to share a bit about myself.
 I currently live in the small town of Carbondale, located in the Western Rocky Mountains of Colorado, with my wise and talented wife, Laura Bartels.
 For those of you that would like to know a bit more about my journey, here is a short biography:

-In spite of having an incredibly loving and amazing mother, I grew up in a low-income environment, surrounded by drugs, alcohol, and violence and chose to make that the focus of my life.
+I was extremely fortunate to have been raised by an incredibly loving and amazing mother.
+However, my father passed away when I was 6 and she was left to raise 9 children by herself.
+Though my mother always made sure our needs were met, I grew up in a low-income environment, surrounded by drugs, alcohol, and violence and chose to make that the focus of my life.
 As you could imagine, this lead to a life of addiction, homelessness, and despair.
 Fortunately, in 1984, at the age of 22, after years of self-inflicted pain and suffering, I found recovery and began a spiritual journey that changed the course of my life.
 As a result of that journey, I was able to turn my experiences of being a dishwasher, auto mechanic, corporate manager, graduate student, and spiritual practitioner into insights on how to live productively, creatively, and collaboratively.
 After living in different cultural and economic environments, along with educational and spiritual training, I have tried my best to become an accessible, authentic teacher and role model for people who want positive change and progress in their life.

 Having transformed my life with the guidance and support of so many kind and wonderful people, I was able to pursue my passion to help others who were struggling.
 I initially became a drug and alcohol abuse counselor for adolescents and families.
 Believing I could reach at-risk youth best as a high school teacher, I returned to school to earn my teaching credentials.
 I then fulfilled my dream of teaching low-income, minority students at Jordan High School in Long Beach, California.
 Teaching there has been one of the highlights of my life.
 Many of my students are still very much a part of my life and I am fortunate to continue to have contact with them.